How to nail your brand photography style like a pro

 What type of people feature in your photographs?
 Picking models that reflect your ideal audience is a great way to make your content relatable.
 Look for models that fit the age, gender, lifestyle and fashion style of your target audience.

-You need to look at your key messages/website pages and decide how many photos you'll need for each message.
-Then note what types of images are appropriate and possible search terms to find them.
-It will leave you with a detailed shot list with ideas for search terms.
+Find your key messages/website pages and decide how many photos you need.
+Then, note what types of images are appropriate and possible search terms to use to find them.
+It will give you a detailed shot list with ideas for search terms.

 Searching stock libraries is time-consuming, but the above tasks will save you time and keep your brand consistent.